Fall 2016 Enrollment

 |Two or more races||3%|

 The Terriers of Hiram College play in the NCAA Division III.
-Fourteen of Hiram’s 15 teams compete in the North Coast Athletic Conference, with one sport (men’s volleyball) set to join the Allegheny Mountain Conference.
-Hiram’s varsity athletics teams include men’s baseball, basketball, football, golf, lacrosse, soccer, swimming and diving and volleyball; and women’s basketball, golf, lacrosse, soccer, softball, swimming and diving and volleyball.
+Fourteen of Hiram’s 16 teams compete in the North Coast Athletic Conference, with one sport (men’s volleyball) set to join the Allegheny Mountain Conference (AMCC), and competitive Cheer/STUNT currently unaffiliated.
+Hiram’s varsity athletics teams include men’s baseball, basketball, football, golf, lacrosse, soccer, swimming and diving, and volleyball; and women’s basketball, golf, lacrosse, soccer, softball, swimming and diving, and volleyball.

 Hiram College is unlike anywhere else, and each student’s experience is distinctive.
 A Hiram education ensures students have the opportunity to:

-- choose from 32 majors and 38 minors to design an academic direction that supports individual interests, passions and goals.
+- Choose from 33 majors and 39 minors to design an academic direction that supports individual interests, passions and goals.

-- gain real-world experience by participating in internships, study abroad or faculty-guided research projects through Hiram Connect, a new program that allows students to gain experience and reflect on how these experiences will impact their future.
+- Gain real-world experience through Hiram Connect, a new program that allows students to participate in internships, study abroad, or faculty-guided research projects to reflect on how their experiences will impact their future.

-- study at a college that truly values environmental sustainability, and provides rare learning opportunities at the 545-acre acre James H. Barrow Field Station.
+- Study at a college that truly values environmental sustainability and provides rare learning opportunities at the 550-acre James H. Barrow Field Station.

 Accounting and Financial Management, Applied Computer Science, Art History, Asian Studies (Minor), Biochemistry, Biology, Biomedical Humanities, Chemistry, Classics, Communication, Computer Science, Creative Writing, Economics, Education, Teacher Licensure, Educational Studies, Engineering (dual degree program), English, Entrepreneurship (minor), Environmental Studies, Ethics (minor), Exercise/Sport Science (minor), French, Gender Studies (minor), History, Integrative Exercise Science, International Studies (minor), Management, Mathematics, Natural History (minor), Music, Neuroscience, Nursing, Photography (minor), Philosophy, Physics, Political Science, Pre-Dentistry (B.A. to D.M.D.
 Partnership with Case Western Reserve University), Pre-Law, Pre-Medical Studies (B.A. to M.D.
 Partnership with Northeast Ohio Medical University), Pre-Physician Assistant, Physical Therapy, Optometry, Podiatry Studies, Pre-Veterinary Medicine, Psychology, Public Leadership (minor), Religious Studies, Social Work (dual degree program, Case Western Reserve University), Sociology, Spanish, Spanish for the Professions, Studio Art, Theatre Arts, Writing